Customer support is at the heart of a company's success.

 For any support team, manually creating and updating tickets in the CRM system is one of the most redundant tasks for all.

-However, with automation software, support teams can integrate their CRM system with other applications and move customer data between the apps without copy-pasting even a single word.
+However, with automated customer service software, support teams can integrate their CRM system with other applications and move customer data between the apps without copy-pasting even a single word.
 They can integrate Google Forms and Salesforce to auto-create tickets in Salesforce on new customer responses in Google Forms.

 7. Personalize Every Touchpoint in Customer Journey